-With the Overlay tool you superimpose another image over the image you are shooting in the Viewer.
-For example, you display the layout of a magazine cover as overlay on top of your image.
+With the Overlay tool, you superimpose another image over the image you are shooting in the Viewer.
+For example, you display the layout of a magazine cover as an overlay on top of your image.
 Note that the overlay image does not become part of your image.
-It is a great composition aid during tethered shooting but you use it afterwards as well.
+It is a great composition aid during the tethered shooting, but you use it afterward as well.

-In Capture One 12.1 the Overlay tool got the Follow Crop option.
+In Capture One 12.1, the Overlay tool got the Follow Crop option.
 The overlay will automatically scale when you crop your image.
-In addition, there is now a recent file list of the last 10 overlays you opened.
+Also, there is now a recent file list of the last ten overlays you opened.

 (Capture One Pro Fujifilm / Pro Sony / Pro DB / Pro / Studio)